FXDYJ/Sunrise/README.md

 ---

 # 🤝 Community & Contributions

-> We believe cheaters are supposed to suffer everywhere, not only on servers that can develop their own anti-cheat.

-This is why instead of keeping our tools private, we decided to make it open-source.

-If you support this idea, feel free to contribute to the project by implementing more features or researching new ways to prevent common exploits.

 If you want to contribute or just like the project, feel free to join the [Discord server](https://discord.gg/9nAaRVNCq3).
 See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.